nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

-**[Divide.java]** Write a generic static method returning the floating point division of any two numbers regardless of their specific type e.g. int, double, etc.. (see java.lang.Number class).
+**[Divide.java]** Write a generic static method returning the floating point division of any two numbers regardless of their specific type e.g. int, double, etc. (see java.lang.Number class).

 Examples: